-The thing is, it’s a great article and foundation of a map of the phenomenon.
+The thing is, it’s a great article and foundation of a map of the phenomenon of procrastination.
 But to my mind it’s incomplete, and the way it interpret its findings just ends up being wrong because of it.
 The map needs to be given some additional features and tweaks, and then get re-interpreted for one to fully see what’s actually going on.
 At least if it’s spiritual liberation you’re shooting for.

-From a spiritual perspective, where the map falls short is where it forgets to include a fourth component, which – have a guess! – is: your ego.
+From a spiritual perspective, where the map falls short is where it forgets to include a fourth component, which – have a guess! – is your ego.
 Until you include the externally induced conditioning that constantly oppresses your spirit with its mental voice, ignorantly talking about who to be and what to do, the map will be incomplete and misleading.

 If you want to achieve spiritual liberation, this ego-component matters greatly to the larger picture.
 Because if we in this light take a look at the previously established components, we find that the “instant gratification monkey” isn’t necessarily the villain in this scenario at all, but in fact the hero.

 Procrastination as we know it isn’t a result of us being weak, that has to be fought and overcome.
-It’s a symptom of us longing for freedom from our egoic ignorance and conditioning, that needs to be acknowledged as such and deeply reflected upon.
+It’s a symptom of us longing for freedom from our egoic ignorance and conditioning, that needs to be acknowledged and deeply reflected upon.

 We don’t procrastinate because there’s a bad monkey running the show in our mind, which we need to domesticate through being “a rational decision maker”.
 We procrastinate because our intuition and integrity is trying to tell us that what we’re doing is inauthentic and unaligned with our natural, spontaneous expression as a being.

 In the second part of the article, Tim talks about a special place called “flow”, which you sometimes can get lucky and get to visit.
-That place, however, isn’t that special at all within the context of spirituality.
+That place, however, isn’t special at all within the context of spirituality.
 It’s the natural state of being that you end up in when you find yourself free from egoic conditioning and inauthentic movement.
-And so what I’m saying is that if you’re stuck in “the dark playground”, procrastinating, and “flow” sounds good, the real solution is not to head into the dark forrest and hope for the best – it’s to turn around and have a look at yourself.
+And so what I’m saying is that if you’re stuck in “the dark playground”, procrastinating, and “flow” sounds good to you, the real solution is not to head into the dark forrest and hope for the best – it’s to turn around and have a look at yourself.
 At what you’re doing and why.
 Because frankly, the reason you’re stuck procrastinating is that you’re lying to yourself.

 Your intuition and integrity knows this.
 That’s why you’re not doing what your egoically conditioned mind says to do – why you aren’t listening to “the rational decision maker” inside of you.
 Because that’s not who you are.
 Not what you truly wish to be doing.
-It’s not a reflection or embodiment of your authentic expression as a being – which, if that would be embodied, would leave you doing what you want completely effortlessly and spontaneously, living a life that feels honest and just “right”, whatever its shape or form.
+It’s not a reflection or embodiment of your authentic expression as a being – which, if that would be embodied, would leave you doing what you want completely effortlessly and spontaneously – living a life that feels honest and just “right”, whatever its shape or form.